 Jump back to September of 2017, I had a trip experience that was horrid, especially in comparison.
-We had multiple issues with the room and never heard from the management even after waiting in our room then leaving our cell phone number so we could go sightseeing.
-Unfortunately, it was more work to switch hotels then stick it out the few days we were there.
-It wasn't until the day after we'd arrived home that I received a short email from the management with an apology, but at that point, it fell on deaf ears.
+We had multiple issues with different rooms (to include a LIVE cockroach) and never heard from the management even after waiting in our room then leaving our cell phone number so we could go sightseeing.
+Unfortunately, it was more work to switch hotels then stick it out one more day.
+It wasn't until I'd written a negative review a few days after getting home (yes, I was trying to give then a chance to make it right) that I received a short email from the management with an apology, but at that point, it fell on deaf ears.

 Although both managers made an effort to communicate with their customer, can you guess which handled the situation better?

 Two big takeaways I have for business owners and managers to make their customer service experiences better from my experiences:

 Don't wait until it's too late to respond.